Galloway Hills: Rhinns of Kells

 Taking the Rhinns of Kells from north to south we start on Black Craig on the east bank of Loch Doon, followed by Coran of Portmark, Meaul, Carlin's Cairn, Corserine, Millfire, Milldown, Meikle Millyea, Little Millyea and Darrou.
-Darrou lies about half way between Loch Dee and Clatteringshaws.
+Darrou lies about halfway between Loch Dee and Clatteringshaws.
 The Rhinns of Kells is 15.5 km as the crow flies from Black Craig to Darrou and the ridge has a double curve on it making it somewhat longer than that.
-It tends to be a gently undulating ridge along its length making for relatively easy walking.
+It tends to be a gently undulating ridge along its length, making for relatively easy walking.

 Dungeon Hills

 Taking the Dungeon Hills from north to south, Craigmawhannal is just south of the south end of Loch Doon, followed by, Hoodens Hill, Mullwharchar, Dungeon Hill, Craignairny, Craignaw, Snibe Hill and Craiglee.
 Craiglee is to an extent an outlier from the main ridge lying as it does at the eastern end of the Rig of the Jarkness which runs east to west.
 Craiglee is just north of Loch Dee.
 The 'Dungeons' are 11 km from the top of Craigmawhannal to the top of Craiglee as the crow flies.
 None of these hills get to the same heights as some hills on the other two ridges.
 However, apart from Mullwharchar they are much more rocky and rugged and are therefore popular with climbers and scramblers.

 A planning application was made in January 1978 to Kyle and Carrick District Council by the UKAEA to test drill on Mullwharchar for the purpose of dumping nuclear waste.
 On 24 October 1978, the Council rejected the application after considerable local protest.